Updated May 2026

 In January 2026, the Blazers’ own consultant, Dan Barrett of CAA Icon, prepared the financial pitch deck that legislators relied on to justify public funding.
 Barrett had previously served as lead negotiator for the public in the Sacramento and Milwaukee arena deals, where he secured roughly 50% private contributions.
 In Portland, now representing the Blazers, he excluded both of those deals—along with Golden State (100% private), the Clippers (100% private), and Seattle (100% private)—from his comparable set.
 The resulting “average of 90% public” statistic was accurate only because the sample was constructed to produce it.

-When city staffer Karl Lisle suggested adding Milwaukee and Sacramento, Barrett rejected both on the same day, writing: "As the lead negotiator for the public sector in both Sacramento and Milwaukee, I can say that the market has clearly changed and these comparables are dated."
-He then asked city staff to "support the position"—on an email CC'ing the city's own advisor Carl Hirsh, the Blazers' president, the Blazers' SVP, a Blazers lobbyist, and an NBA official.
+When city staffer Karl Lisle suggested adding Milwaukee and Sacramento, Barrett rejected both on the same day, writing: “As the lead negotiator for the public sector in both Sacramento and Milwaukee, I can say that the market has clearly changed and these comparables are dated.”
+He then asked city staff to “support the position”—on an email CC’ing the city’s own advisor Carl Hirsh, the Blazers’ president, the Blazers’ SVP, a Blazers lobbyist, and an NBA official.
 Barrett invoked his record of protecting the public in other cities to argue against protecting the public in Portland.
-He used the credibility he earned on one side of the table to serve the other.

 The city was shown only what the Blazers wanted it to see.